semanto-mondal/A-RAG-Augmented-YOLOv8-Framework/README.md

 # ☕ Coffee Leaf Disease Detection & Remedy Assistant 🌿

+Check out the [arXiv preprint](https://arxiv.org/abs/2505.21544) for detailed methodology and results.

 An intelligent, end-to-end AI system for detecting coffee leaf diseases and providing expert-level remedies through a conversational interface powered by YOLOv8 and a RAG-based LLM pipeline.

 ## 📌 Problem Statement